 Disclosure of Conflicts of Interest

-PCCEP members must announce the nature of a conflict in writing or orally of interest each time the issue giving rise to the conflict of interest is discussed or acted upon.
+PCCEP members must announce, either orally or in writing, the nature of a conflict of interest each time the issue giving rise to the conflict of interest is discussed or acted upon.

 The announcement needs to be made on each occasion when the member is met with the conflict of interest, and the member must disclose the nature of the conflict of interest.
 For example, the member must make the public announcement one time when met with the conflict of interest, but only one time in each PCCEP meeting.
 If the matter giving rise to the conflict of interest is raised at another meeting, the disclosure must be made again at that meeting.

-The Project Manager will record and keep all conflicts of interest that are announced during each meeting.
+PCCEP staff will record and keep all conflicts of interest that are announced during each meeting.

 If it is found that a member did not disclose a conflict of interest, staff must alert the Mayor’s Office and PCCEP members of the instance as soon as the incidence is known.

-Any potential or actual conflict of interest noted by staff will be included in the recommendation report provided to the Mayor’s Office.
+Any potential or actual conflict of interest noted by staff will be included in the report provided to the Mayor’s Office.

 Facilitation

-PCCEP members will decide how their meetings will be facilitated and may use an outside professional Facilitator who operates using culturally informed perspective.
+In accordance with PCCEP’s community standards, facilitators may assist PCCEP in a way that ensures meetings are conducted in a manner that fosters collaborative decision-making and consensus-building, and that they provide a safe and welcoming environment for all.
+The facilitators will not act as an advocate for any issue, individual, or interest groups.

 Decision-Making and Public Comment